-Everyday, people have places they need to go, on time.
-Everyday, people riding Guelph Transit wonder if they’ll get where they need to go, on time.
+Every day, people have places they need to go, on time.
+Every day, people riding Guelph Transit wonder if they’ll get where they need to go, on time.
 There are ways to keep transit moving – transit priority.
-So far, Guelph has talk about it for the last 5-6 years but not done anything.
-Without transit priority, our system is slow, unreliable and unpopular.
+So far, Guelph has talk about it for the last 5-6 years but has not done anything.
+Without transit priority, our system is slow, unreliable, and unpopular.

 When transit runs late, it plays havoc with people’s schedules.
-Traffic is the biggest culprit slowing down transit; vehicle caught in transit easily fall behind schedule.
+Traffic is the biggest culprit slowing down transit; vehicles caught in transit easily fall behind schedule.
 Traffic isn’t entirely predictable – some days are worse than others.
-On Thursday an intersection could be a 2 minute delay, but on Friday it’s a 6 minute delay.
+On Thursday an intersection could be a 2-minute delay, but on Friday it’s a 6-minute delay.
 It’s hard to build unpredictability into a reliable schedule.
-Technology to track vehicles helps a bit, but knowing where your ride is won’t get it moving.
+Technology to track vehicles helps a bit but knowing where your ride is won’t get it moving.

 The Honda Civic of transit priority – reliable and reasonably priced – would be dedicated transit lanes on roads or highways.
-Transit bypasses most traffic, but can still be slowed down by traffic lights, by vehicles turning or by clueless tourists caught in the wrong lane.
-Transit lanes dramatically increase transit’s speed and reliability over standard bus or streetcar service.
+Transit bypasses most traffic, but can still be slowed down by traffic lights, by vehicles turning, or by clueless tourists caught in the wrong lane.
+Transit lanes dramatically increase transit speed and reliability over standard bus or streetcar service.

 If Guelph really wants more people riding transit, we need to get serious about transit priority that keeps people moving quickly and reliably.
 We need much more than what’s currently proposed (Gordon Street corridor and Transit Quality Network within the Transportation Master Plan).
 We need to invest in permanent, dedicated infrastructure to keep transit moving.
 We have to look at major corridors – on-street and off-street – that can start moving lots of people, quickly and reliably.
 We need to give transit space to skip traffic and get people moving.
 That should happen within the upcoming Transit Master Plan.

 Giving transit significant priority over traffic could transform our city.
 Getting transit past traffic would speed commutes, improve reliability and attract new riders.
 Faster service is not only more popular, but it’s also cheaper to operate.
-More revenue, lower costs, fewer cars on the road and less emissions: win, win, win, win.
+More revenue, lower costs, fewer cars on the road, and fewer emissions: win, win, win, win.
 It’s well past time that Guelph makes transit priority a serious priority.